dotnet/docs/docs/standard/containerized-lifecycle-architecture/design-develop-containerized-apps/orchestrate-high-scalability-availability.md

 **Figure 4-7**.
 Kubernetes cluster's simplified structure and topology

-Figure 4-7 shows the structure of a Kubernetes cluster where a master node (VM) controls most of the coordination of the cluster and you can deploy containers to the rest of the nodes that are managed as a single pool from an application point of view and allows you to scale to thousands or even tens of thousands of containers.
+Figure 4-7 shows the structure of a Kubernetes cluster where a master node (VM) controls most of the coordination of the cluster, and you can deploy containers to the rest of the nodes that are managed as a single pool from an application point of view.
+This allows you to scale to thousands or even tens of thousands of containers.

 ## Development environment for Kubernetes

-In the development environment, [Docker announced in July 2018](https://blog.docker.com/2018/07/kubernetes-is-now-available-in-docker-desktop-stable-channel/), Kubernetes can also run in a single development machine (Windows 10 or macOS) by just installing [Docker Desktop](https://www.docker.com/community-edition).
+In the development environment that [Docker announced in July 2018](https://blog.docker.com/2018/07/kubernetes-is-now-available-in-docker-desktop-stable-channel/), Kubernetes can also run in a single development machine (Windows 10 or macOS) by just installing [Docker Desktop](https://www.docker.com/community-edition).
 You can later deploy to the cloud (AKS) for further integration tests, as shown in figure 4-8.

 ![Docker announced dev machine support for Kubernetes clusters on July'2018 with Docker Desktop.](media/kubernetes-development-environment.png)